by Will Grumke September 08, 2021 10 min read

-Foam rolling involves pressing on these pain points to slowly release the muscles, essentially coaxing them back into a relaxed state.
+Foam rolling involves pressing on these pain points to slowly release the muscles, essentially helping to coax them back into a relaxed state.

-By using a foam roller or similar tool, you can perform deep compression on tight muscles and break up the adhesions that form between various muscle tissue layers.
+By using a foam roller or similar tool, you can perform deep compression on tight muscles to help break up the adhesions that form between various muscle tissue layers.

 Naturally, this involves a little bit of discomfort ... and sometimes a lot, which is yet again why some people avoid it altogether.
-For those who can work through the discomfort can receive a lot of relief and benefits.
+For those who can work through the discomfort though ... foam rolling can result in a lot of relief and benefits.

-Foam rolling, when done properly, will dissipate the pain you might feel in various muscle knots and can help muscles return to normal function.
+Foam rolling, when done properly, can help dissipate the pain you might feel in various muscle knots and can help muscles return to normal function.

-Basically, if you tend to have tight muscles or can’t move with your same flexibility after working out, this recovery routine is a great fit for you.
+Basically, if you tend to have tight muscles or can’t move with your same flexibility after working out, this recovery routine could be a great fit for you.

 I know for me, it can make me feel better almost immediately after a tough workout.

-Although it does feel uncomfortable at first, learning the right technique and doing it consistently will help your body feel better, can result in a faster recovery and really improve your mobility!
+And although it does feel uncomfortable at first, learning the proper technique and doing it consistently can help your body feel better, and sometimes lead to a faster recovery ... really helping to improve your mobility!

-To use a foam roll properly, you have to figure out where to actually apply the pressure.
+To use a foam roller properly, you have to figure out where to actually apply the pressure.